-You have been injured at work and treating with a physician.
+You have been injured at work and are being treated by a physician.
 The physician has said you can return to work or there is nothing more he or she can do for you.
 What happens now?

 There are two phases to a Kentucky Workers´ Compensation Claim.
 The first is the temporary phase and is addressed in the TTD Benefits page.
 During this phase, the injured worker is entitled to both income and medical benefits.
 However, when any physician says you can return to work or you have reached maximum medical improvement (MMI), the income benefits are terminated.
 This brings us to the permanent phase of a workers´ compensation claim.
 In this phase, the injured worker is paid for the loss of ability to work (impairment) he or she has suffered as a result of the work injury, in addition to continuing medical benefits.

 Special note: Once the TTD benefits are terminated, generally there will be no additional benefits paid to you until the Judge has approved a settlement or entered a judgment in your favor.
 This could be months from the time the TTD benefits are terminated and many clients have difficult financial times during this period, especially if they are unable to return to work.
 It is a good idea to set aside some of the TTD benefits to survive this period, especially if you do not have a working spouse who can pay the bills.